Multiple Probabilistic Trend Family (MPTF)

 - A company wide picture of multiple lines can be created in one composite model that includes the volatility in each LOB and their inter-relationships.

 - Capital can be allocated to each line optimally using covariance formulae driven by the data (business)

 - Diversification afforded by way of merger and/or acquisition.

 - A composite model can be constructed for different layers and used to design both optimal outward and inward reinsurance including that of excess layers.

-- Credibility modelling for a 'small' triangles or triangles with much process variability.
+- Credibility modeling for a 'small' triangles or triangles with much process variability.